 Cohutta is a tiny city located in the state of Georgia.
 With a population of 637 people and two constituent neighborhoods, Cohutta is the 362nd largest community in Georgia.

 Cohutta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cohutta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cohutta who work in office and administrative support (22.22%), personal care services (8.42%), and sales jobs (6.73%).
+Overall, Cohutta is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Cohutta who work in office and administrative support (15.02%), sales jobs (11.95%), and management occupations (6.48%).

 Being a small city, Cohutta does not have a public transit system used by locals to get to and from work.

-The per capita income in Cohutta in 2010 was $21,245, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,980 for a family of four.
+The per capita income in Cohutta in 2018 was $28,130, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $112,520 for a family of four.
 However, Cohutta contains both very wealthy and poor people as well.

+Cohutta is a somewhat ethnically-diverse city.
 The people who call Cohutta home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cohutta residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cohutta include Irish, German, Scottish, and Russian.
+The greatest number of Cohutta residents report their race to be White, followed by Asian.
+Cohutta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.60% of the city’s residents.
+Important ancestries of people in Cohutta include Irish, English, German, Dutch, and Scottish.

 The most common language spoken in Cohutta is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.